vslokenb/HGCAL_WEB_IHEP/README.md

 ## Additional features

+a. ***Weather station***

 The cleanroom at TTU is configured to monitor pressure, temperature, humidity, and particle count in real time.
 Displays of this can be activated by changing the following flag to `True` in `IHEP_Bookkeeping/website.py`.
 This currently requires local storage of readout information, and is managed by the functions defined in `IHEP_Bookkeeping/plot_weather.py`.

 ```
 doWeather=False
 ```
+Once active, a ****Weather Report**** tab will be available on the webpage.

+b. ***Parts inventory***

+Parts information by type can be found both on the main banner, as well as under the ****Module Status Summary**** tab on the webpage.
+This can be customized to suit the needs of any and all MACs, so feel free to reach out with requests.

+c. ***Electrical QC summary***

+Within the ****Module Status Summary**** tab, electrical QC summary plots can be made used the most recent test information, and filtered by assembly date.
+The current default is in early March.
+Summary IV curves and ADC mean and noise plots are currently generated.
+Expect updates to this section!

+d. ***Grading***

+Under the ****Module Assembly Check List**** tab, a drop down menu to view summarized information about any assembled (proto)module is available.
+Each module selection will return relevant grading information, provided the information is within the local database.
+IV grading is currently available using up to date criteria: electrical and assembly grading will soon follow.